 And it provides the perfect opportunity to gather with aunts, uncles, cousins, and grandparents!

-The way to stay in NSB (if you don't have a family member with a condo!) is to rent a home or a condo using a site such as VRBO or Home Away.
-You can search based on the # in your party, dates you wish to visit, and search based on amenities such as beach-front location and access to a pool.
+The way to stay in NSB (if you don't have a family member with a condo!) is to rent a home or a condo using a site such as VRBO.
+You can search based on the # in your party, dates you wish to visit, and search based on amenities such as beachfront location and access to a pool.

-Our favorites are The Garlic, That's Amore, The Sea Shack, So Nappa, C's Waffles (for breakfast), and Lost Lagoon.
-All of these places will offer the standard kids menu fare too, so even your picky eaters will be pleased!
+Our favorites are The Garlic, Tiano's, So Nappa, C's Waffles (for breakfast), McKenna's, JBs Fish Camp, and Lost Lagoon.
+All of these places offer the standard kids menu fare too, so even your picky eaters will be pleased!

-1. Beach Activities
+1. New Smyrna Beach Activities

 The water changes “personality” based on the weather.
-In cooler months at high tide you might see some serious wave action- along with surfers, boogie boarders, and kite surfers taking full advantage of the waves.
+In cooler months at high tide, you might see some serious wave action- along with surfers, boogie boarders, and kite surfers taking full advantage of the waves.
 In warmer months there are times that the water is as smooth as glass- making it easy for beginner stand-up paddleboarders, kayakers, and swimmers to do their thing.

-And while you may have heard that New Smyrna has the reputation for being “the shark capital of the US”, please note that in 2012, there were 8 shark bites in NSB- and most of them have occurred near the Ponce Inlet, where the churning waters of the Intercaoastal Waterway spill into the ocean, creating a dream situation for surfers. according to the Orlando Sentinel:
+And while you may have heard that New Smyrna has the reputation for being “the shark capital of the US”, please note that in 2012, there were 8 shark bites in NSB- and most of them have occurred near the Ponce Inlet, where the churning waters of the Intercoastal Waterway spill into the ocean, creating a dream situation for surfers.
+According to the Orlando Sentinel: